frdedynamics/hvl_robotics_website/_pages/dat160/DAT160-competition.md

 - Obligatory log of what each group member worked on during the project, in terms of theory, code, presentations, and report writing.
 All members of the group have to sign this log.
+- Answers to assignment 4 on Robot Teams should be consolidated and added as an appendix to the final report.